-(c) Exposure Control
+(c) Exposure Control.

-(A) Each employer having an employee(s) with occupational exposure as defined by paragraph (b) of this section shall establish a written Exposure Control Plan designed to eliminate or minimize employee exposure.

-(B) The Exposure Control Plan shall contain at least the following elements:
+- (1) Exposure Control Plan. - (i).
+Each employer having an employee(s) with occupational exposure as defined by paragraph (b) of this section shall establish a written Exposure Control Plan designed to eliminate or minimize employee exposure. ii.
+The Exposure Control Plan shall contain at least the following elements: (A) The exposure determination required by paragraph (c)(2),1910.1030 (c)(1)(ii)(B).

-i The exposure determination required by paragraph (c)(2),1910.1030 (c)(1)(ii)(B), v Hepatitis B Vaccination and Post-Exposure Evaluation and Follow-up, vi Communication of Hazards to Employees, and vii Recordkeeping, of this standard, and viii The procedure for the evaluation of circumstances surrounding exposure incidents as required by paragraph (f)(3)(i) of this standard.

-- ii The schedule and method of implementation for paragraphs - iii Methods of Compliance, - iv HIV and HBV Research Laboratories and Production Facilities,

-(i) Each employer shall ensure that a copy of the Exposure Control Plan is accessible to employees in accordance with 29 CFR 1910.1020(e).

-(ii) The Exposure Control Plan shall be reviewed and updated at least annually and whenever necessary to reflect new or modified tasks and procedures affect occupational exposure and to reflect new or revised employee positions with occupational exposure.

-(iii) The Exposure Control Plan shall be made available to the Assistant Secretary and the Director upon request for examination and copying.

-Exposure Determination

-(i) Each employer who has an employee(s) with occupational exposure as defined by paragraph (b) of this section shall prepare an exposure determination.
-This exposure determination shall contain the following:

-(A) A list of all job classifications in which all employees in those job classifications have occupational exposure; A list of job classifications in which some employees have occupational exposure, and

-(B) A list of all tasks and procedures or groups of closely related task and procedures in which occupational exposure occurs and that are performed by employees in job classifications listed in accordance with the provisions of paragraph (c)(2)(i)(B) of this standard.

-(ii) This exposure determination shall be made without regard to the use of personal protective equipment.

-(d) Methods of Compliance

-1. General
+- (B) The schedule and method of implementation for paragraphs - (d) Methods of Compliance, - (e) HIV and HBV Research Laboratories and Production Facilities, - (f) Hepatitis B Vaccination and Post-Exposure Evaluation and Follow-up, - (g) Communication of Hazards to Employees, and - (h) Recordkeeping, of this standard, and - (A) The procedure for the evaluation of circumstances surrounding exposure incidents as required by paragraph (f)(3)(i) of this standard. - (iii) Each employer shall ensure that a copy of the Exposure Control Plan is accessible to employees in accordance with 29 CFR 1910.1020(e). - (iv) The Exposure Control Plan shall be reviewed and updated at least annually and whenever necessary to reflect new or modified tasks and procedures affect occupational exposure and to reflect new or revised employee positions with occupational exposure. - (v) The Exposure Control Plan shall be made available to the Assistant Secretary and the Director upon request for examination and copying. - (2) Exposure Determination. - (i) Each employer who has an employee(s) with occupational exposure as defined by paragraph (b) of this section shall prepare an exposure determination.
+This exposure determination shall contain the following: - (A) A list of all job classifications in which all employees in those job classifications have occupational exposure; - (B) A list of job classifications in which some employees have occupational exposure, and - (C) A list of all tasks and procedures or groups of closely related task and procedures in which occupational exposure occurs and that are performed by employees in job classifications listed in accordance with the provisions of paragraph (c)(2)(i)(B) of this standard. - (ii) This exposure determination shall be made without regard to the use of personal protective equipment. - (d) Methods of Compliance. - (1) General